 There are many variables for rebates and income eligibility, so it's best to check with your utility first to confirm how much you are eligible to receive.

 All Vermonters can apply for Efficiency Vermont rebates.
-In addition, there are many incentives that your utility may add.
-Here are links to your utility's website for current details, deadlines and more information.
+In addition, there are many incentives from your utility and other sources.
+Here are links to current rebate details, deadlines and more information.

 - Efficiency Vermont Rebates - All Vermont homeowners are eligible for generous rebates through Efficiency Vermont.
 The individual offers from your utility may be added to these for even greater savings.

 - Vermont Electric Co-op Customers - Most of the rebates from VEC are awarded through bill credits on your monthly electric bill.

 - Green Mountain Power Customers - GMP has a generous cash rebate plus an upstream allowance.

 - Burlington Electric Department Customers - BED will rebate up $3,500 for a heat pump.

 - VGS ( Vermont Gas ) Customers - Single Family Homeowners can earn up to a 50% rebate on a qualifying weatherization projects up to $3,500.